Cancer Drugs Fund

 The Cancer Drugs Fund started at the beginning of April 2011 and will continue until the end of March 2016.
 From 2016 the Government plan to introduce a new way of setting prices for cancer drugs which aims to make more drugs routinely available in the NHS.

-The Government have said that the fund is worth £200 million per year.
+The fund is worth £280 million per year.
 During the 5 years the Fund is in place, the Government will review how well it is working and may make changes.

 The list includes information about which type of cancer the drug can be used for and under what circumstances.
 So it may also include information about the stage of disease and what other treatments you must have already had, or should not have had.
 This means that although a drug may be funded for one type of cancer, at a particular stage, funding may not be available for the same cancer at a different stage or for another type of cancer.